The Study Abroad Ambassador Program

 for study abroad.

-Our PAs are available to talk to you during walk-in Peer Advising Hours or by appointment.
+Our ambassadors are available to talk to you during walk-in ambassador hours or by appointment.
 They are also available to respond to emails.
 Think about their advice as "insider information".
 It has become apparent to our Office that some of the questions our students have are best answered by their own peers who understand the priorities and habits of college undergraduates.

-The Peer Advising Program also fosters the professional development of returning students who wish to volunteer their time for this project or are interested in enhancing their resumes by contributing to the mission of the Office of International Programs.
-If you are a returning study abroad student and you have any questions about becoming a PA, contact us at email@example.com.
+The Program also fosters the professional development of returning students who wish to volunteer their time for this project or are interested in enhancing their resumes by contributing to the mission of the Office of International Programs.
+If you are a returning study abroad student and you have any questions about becoming an amabassador, contact us at email@example.com.